near/nearcore/README.md

 * TestNet: `nearup run testnet`
 * BetaNet: `nearup run betanet`

-Check `nearup` repository for [more details](https://github.com/near/nearup) how to run with or without docker.
+Check the `nearup` repository for [more details](https://github.com/near/nearup) how to run with or without docker.

 To learn how to become validator, checkout [documentation](https://docs.nearprotocol.com/docs/validator/staking-overview).